alex35mil/dotfiles/README.md

 ```

 #### ProTip #3
-Use F7 – F12 keys for iTunes and volume controls (via Alfred or smth).
+Use F7 – F12 keys for iTunes and volume controls (via Alfred or whatever).

 ### Cheatsheets